gcrodriguez/3D-Perception-Project/writeup_template.md

 ![image-24](https://github.com/gcrodriguez/3D-Perception-Project/blob/master/cluster_world_3.png)

+ ####Note: Parts of the boxes were wrongly detected as snacks.
+Even if the parameters were modified, in order to recognize all objects, it was not possible to get rid of these 'snacks'.

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.